spikeekips/mitum-doc/readthedocs/docs/how-mitum-works.rst

 As mitum is blockchain, basically mitum network tries to store the incoming data by trusted way.
 This is simple process for new data.

-1. New message is received by one of nodes in the network
+1. New message is received by one of nodes in the network.
-2. New message contains the user data
+2. New message contains the user data.
-3. Message and it's data are validated by the nodes
+3. Message and it's data are validated by the nodes.
-4. Each node tries to get the agreement for the new message and it's data
+4. Each node tries to get the agreement for the new message and it's data.
-5. If nodes get agreement to store new data, the new data will be established in the next block
+5. If nodes get agreement to store new data, the new data will be established in the next block.

 The important things in the process are,

 * The agreement will be done by the consensus protocol, ISAAC+, and the agreement is made by voting with consensus nodes
-* All the incoming message is validated by consensus nodes
+* All the incoming message is validated by consensus nodes.
-* Only agreed data is established(stored) in the block
+* Only agreed data is established(stored) in the block.

-This is the normal process of PBFT-based blockchain.
+This is the normal process of PBFT based blockchain.
 Mitum follows the classic scenario of PBFT.

 Uncompressed Version
 ============================================================